 If the gut wall lacks integrity, the result can be ‘leaky gut’.
 This is a condition where microscopic holes in the gut wall allow toxins and semi-digested food particles to enter the blood stream – triggering inflammation.

 SFCAs also lower the pH in the gut – (making in more acid) – which makes it harder for unhealthy microbes to grow.

 A general rule in health is that what is good for the heart is good for the brain.

 Very few compounds can get past the blood-brain barrier, but anthocyanins can.
 Eating anthocyanin-rich blueberries has been shown in studies to help improve cognitive function.

 That’s because there is a lot of fat in the brain – and fats are especially vulnerable to oxidative stress (free radical damage) and inflammation.
 The antioxidant and anti-inflammatory properties of anthocyanins are therefore neuro-protective, as well as heart protective.

 The Health Benefits Of Carotenoid Rich (Red And Yellow) Plants

-Carotenoids are the red, yellow, orange, and pink colour molecules that give tomatoes, carrots, strawberries, red peppers, pumpkins, turmeric, ginger, red herbs like cinnamon (and salmon) their characteristic colour.
+Carotenoids are the red, yellow, orange, and pink color molecules that give tomatoes, carrots, strawberries, red peppers, pumpkins, turmeric, ginger, red herbs like cinnamon (and salmon) their characteristic color.